 In July 2008, 20.7% of the local loops in Germany were unbundled.
 The proportion of DSL lines based on LLU was 35%, a rise of 3.2 percentage points from January 2008.
-The alternative operators' share of fixed broadband and DSL-only lines was 54% and 51% respectively.
+In January 2009, the alternative operators' share of fixed broadband and DSL-only lines was 53% and 49% respectively.
 The cable operators' broadband market share was still relatively low - almost 6% - although their customer base developed at the highest rate.